KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Theory/Findings:**

 * Does Blackcliff bonus apply while the wielder is off field?
-* And can you still get the buff if you kill the enemy with your skills while you're in the off field?
+* And can you still get the buff if you kill the enemy with your Skills while you're in the off field?
-* The answer is **yes**, it does apply to any char skills that remains in the field even if the character already switched
+* The answer is **yes**, it does apply to any char Skills that remains in the field even if the character already switched

 **Evidence:**